dericko/react-minesweeper/README.md

 A minesweeper application built using react/redux.
+Build with create-react-app.

 ## To run:
 ```